ialbert/biostar-central/README.md

 Visit <http://localhost:8000> to see your site running.

-The default admin email/password combination is: `admin@localhost/password`.
+The default admin email/password combination is `admin@localhost` for both.
 Use these to log into the test site as an admin user.

 ## Bioinformatics environment